dvci/shc-terminology/input/pagecontent/index.md

 * [LOINCs for COVID-19-related qualitative laboratory tests](ValueSet-qualitative-covid-lab-test-value-set.html)
 * [SNOMED CT codes and LOINC Answer codes for qualitative laboratory tests](ValueSet-qualitative-lab-test-result-value-set.html), including for COVID-19 and other infectious diseases

+### SMART Health Card Types

+The [health card type code system](CodeSystem-health-card.html) contains the codes used to identify the credential type.
+See the [SMART Health Cards specification](https://spec.smarthealth.cards/#health-cards-are-encoded-as-compact-serialization-json-web-signatures-jws) for more information.

+### Identity Assurance Level

+[These codes](CodeSystem-identity-assurance-level.html) may be used by Issuers of SMART Health Cards to record if/how a patient's identity was verified at the point of care.
+For example, if a patient showed their driver's license to verify their name and date of birth when getting a vaccination, this would correspond to `IAL1.4`.

+### Designation Use

+[The `consumer-friendly` code in this code system](CodeSystem-designation-use.html) is used in a [ValueSet's designation element](https://www.hl7.org/fhir/valueset-definitions.html#ValueSet.compose.include.concept.designation) to define how that designation should be used.

 ----